travelgateX/jwt-tool-dotnet/README.md

 # How to use the Tool

-The first step is to import the Nuget in your project.

 To use the tool, you'll need some data:
 - The IAM Bearer.
 - The Url of the Auth0 of your company.